-A LOGICAL CALCULUS OF THE IDEAS IMMANENT IN NERVOUS ACTIVITY
+A LOGICAL CALCULUS OF THE IDEAS IMMANENT IN NERVOUS ACTIVITY\

+■ WARREN S. McCulloch and Walter Pitts

-WARREN S. MCCULLOCH AND WALTER PITTS University of Illinois, College of Medicine, Department of Psychiatry at the Illinois Neuropsychiatric Institute, University of Chicago, Chicago, U.S.A.
+University of Illinois, College of Medicine,

+Department of Psychiatry at the Illinois Neuropsychiatric Institute,

+University of Chicago, Chicago, U.S.A.

-Because of the "all-or-none" character of nervous activity, neural events and the relations among them can be treated by means of propositional logic.
-It's found that the behavior of every net can be described in these terms, with the addition of more complicated logical means for nets containing circles, and that for any logical expression statisfying certain condition, one can find a net behaving in the fashion it describes.
-It is shown that many particular choices among possible con assumption, there exists another met which behavior under the other and gives the same results, athough perhaps not in the same time.
-Various applications of the calculus are discussed.
+Because of the "all-to-enone" character of nervous activity, neural events and the relations among them can be treated by means of prospositional logic.
+It is found that the behavior of every net can be described in these terms, with the addition of more complicated logical means for nets containing circles, and that for any logical expression satisfying certain conditions, one can find a net behaving in the fashion it describes.
+It is shown that many particular choices among possible neurophysiological assumptions are curvivalent, in the sense that for every net behaving under one assumption, there exists another net which behaves under the other and gives the same results, although perhaps not in the same time.
+Various applications of the salculus are

-1. Introduction.
+I. Introduction.
 Theoretical neurophysiology rests on certain cardinal assumptions.
 The nervous system is a net of neurons, each having a soma and an axon.
 Their adjunctions, or synapses, are always between the axon of one neuron and the soma of another.
 At any instant a neuron has some threshold, which excitation must exceed to initiate an impulse.
-This, except for the fact and the time of its occurence, is determined by the neuron, not by the excitation.
+This, except for the fact and the time of its occurrence, is determined by the neuron, not by the excitation.
 From the point of excitation the impulse is propagated to all parts of the neuron.
-The velocity along the axon varies directly with its diameter, from <1 ms-1 in this axons, which are usually short, to > 150 ms-1 in thick axons, which are usually short, to > 150 ms-1 in thick axons, which time of raxonal conduction is consequently of little importance in determining the time of arrival of impulses at points unequally remote from the same source.
-Excitation across synapses occurs predominant-ly from axonal terminations to somata.
-It is still a moot point sheet parts of the transmitter of the same source.
+The velocity along the axon varies directly with its diameter, from <1 ms-1 in thin axons, which are usually short, to >150 ms-1 in thick axons, which are usually long.
+The time for axonal conduction is consequently of little importance in determining the time of arrival of impulses at points unequally remote from the same source.
+Excitation across synapses occurs predominantly from axonal terminations to somata.
+It is still a moot point whether this propress.

-AI 'spring' and 'winter'
+Al 'spring' and 'winter'